kaleemullahkhan786/WIFI-CRACKER/README.md

 ---

-### WPScracker
+### WIFI-CRACKER

-WPScracker is a tool designed to simplify the use of Hashcat for cracking WPA/WPA2 handshakes.
+WIFI-CRACKER is a tool designed to simplify the use of Hashcat for cracking WPA/WPA2 handshakes.
 This tool automates the process of converting .cap files to Hashcat-compatible formats and running Hashcat with the specified wordlist.

 #### Features

 - Converts .cap files to .hc22000 format using hcxpcapngtool
 - Runs Hashcat with the specified wordlist
 - Provides a user-friendly interface for cracking WPA/WPA2 handshakes
-- Includes a colorful and animated banner

 #### Prerequisites